-Succulents are a popular houseplant choice because they are fun, unique, and very low-maintenance.
+Succulents are a popular houseplant choice because they are fun, unique, and easy to care for.
 But there is often the question of whether succulents are poisonous.
 This is an important thing to consider for anyone with pets or children!

 In general, there are two varieties of succulents that are overarchingly poisonous.
 Let’s take a look at those considered toxic, as well as some other things to keep in mind when considering the toxicity of your succulents and the safety of your home.